AI Product Photography Prompts

 Brand-color backdrop hero

 High-saturation paid-social hero.
-Use brand-color script as a separate canvas reference rather than naming hex codes inline.
+Use the brand-color script as a separate canvas reference rather than naming hex codes inline — that is what keeps the palette consistent across the campaign.

 Referenced product centered on solid brand-color backdrop (color matched to referenced brand-color script), soft front-key plus subtle rim, locked product detail, clean shadow under product, premium editorial mood, 1:1 framing.